 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-IcelandParts of the old road by Barbarökapella chapel

-You can still see a small part of the 1.5 m wide road by Barbörukapella.
+You can still see a small section of the 1.5 m wide road by Barbörukapella.
 It is on your right-hand side if you stand in front of the entrance to the reconstructed lava chapel.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland